margaretmf/margaretmf.github.io/research.md

 ## [16 things you do as a Southern Belle of Color](https://thetempest.co/2017/10/12/culture-taste/16-things-southern-belle-color/) ##
 "When people think of a Southern belle, they imagine a blonde-haired, blue-eyed damsel in distress.
 For us Southern WOC, we’re often left out from the Belle narrative.
 Yet, we’re still proud of our ethnic and religious identities and embrace the good aspects of our region.
 Southern WOC are a diverse group, but it’s nice to appreciate the things that unite us.
 Whether you hail from Texas or Tennessee, Alabama or West Virginia, here’s a few things that your Southern heart knows to be true."

-"You say things like 'ya’ll,' 'bless your heart,' and 'fixin’ to.'"
+"You say things like 'y’all,' 'bless your heart,' and 'fixin’ to.'"

 "Tailgating is life, but you stay woke on the NFL’s issues on sexism, racism, and homophobia."